2026 Guide to MOFA, Apostille, and Document Attestation

 8. Step-by-Step Attestation Process (General Guide)

-Digital credentials must be printed and signed if attestation is required.
+Digital credentials must usually be printed and signed if attestation is required.

 Step 2: Notarize (if required)